jfernstad/habitz-backend/README.md

-# Habitz webapp
+# Habitz Tracker

+Simple webapp which allows you to setup and track your desired daily actions in order to make them a habit.

+I use it with a eInk display (mobiscribe) and a Raspberry PI.

 ## Technology

 - SQLite - database
-- Golang - backend
+- Golang - webservice
 - HTML/JS - frontend w/ golang templates

 ## Database